m4drat/memplusplus/README.md

 ## Debugging/profiling library

-To enable backtrace functionality add this flags to your project's CMakeLists.txt:
+To enable backtrace functionality add these flags to your project's CMakeLists.txt:

 ```cmake
 # For GCC